 Inventories rise less than expected

-In its weekly crude oil inventory report released for the week ended April 10, the EIA (U.S. Energy Information Administration) announced an increase of 1.3 million barrels.
-This brought US commercial crude oil inventories to 483.7 million barrels—the highest amount in almost 80 years.
+In its weekly “Petroleum Status Report” released on Wednesday, the EIA (U.S. Energy Information Administration) announced an increase of 1.9 million barrels in crude inventories for the week ended April 24.
+This took US commercial crude oil inventories to ~491 million barrels—their highest level in almost 80 years.

-Meanwhile, analysts had been expecting an increase of 3.6 million barrels.
+Analysts had been expecting a larger increase of 3.3 million barrels.

 When inventories increase less than expected, it’s bullish for crude prices.
-This is positive for major oil producers such as Chevron (CVX), Occidental Petroleum (OXY), Apache (APA), and ConocoPhillips (COP).
-All of these companies are components of the iShares Global Energy ETF (IXC) and make up ~14% of the fund.
+This is positive for major oil producers such as Hess Corporation (HES), Pioneer Resources (PXD), Murphy Oil (MUR), and Marathon Oil (MRO).
+All of these companies are components of the iShares Global Energy ETF (IXC) and make up ~3% of the fund.

-Last week, crude oil production decreased by 20,000 barrels per day to 9.38 million barrels per day.
-Production seems to have moderated from its peak of 9.42 million barrels per day—the highest in EIA data going back to 1983—that it hit the week of March 20.
+Reversing the trend of the last two weeks, crude oil production increased by 7,000 barrels per day to 9.36 million barrels per day.
+Production has, however, moderated from its March 20 weekly peak of 9.42 million barrels per day—the highest ever, according to EIA data going back to 1983.

-According to the EIA’s STEO (“Short-Term Energy Outlook”) released April 7, total US crude oil production averaged 9.3 MMbpd (million barrels per day) in March.
+According to the EIA’s April STEO (“Short-Term Energy Outlook”), released on April 7, total US crude oil production averaged 9.3 MMbpd (million barrels per day) in March.
 It averaged 9.4 MMbpd in February.

 Importance of crude oil and inventories

-Crude oil is one of the most important sources of energy for the world.
-Its refined products have several applications that range from powering cars to building roads.
+Crude oil is one of the most important sources of energy in the world.
+Its refined products have many applications, ranging from powering cars to building roads.
 The price of crude oil is important not only for individuals but also for the world’s economies and industries.
-Supply-and-demand trends determine crude oil prices.
-Such trends can easily be gauged by taking a look at crude inventory levels.
+Supply-and-demand trends determine crude price trends.
+These trends can easily be gauged from trends in crude inventory levels.